Join Us!

 How do I apply to the GSEMG Program?

-Visit Join Us – GSEMG or send an email to: gpsublicityteam@gmail.com
+Complete the Information Request Form of or send an email to: gspublicityteam@gmail.com

 What is the recruiting process?

 Two information sessions will be held in early April.
 Afterwards, interested applicants will be sent a link to fill out an application.
 All applicants will be interviewed by mid-May.
-Selections will be completed by early June and selectees will be notified soon after.
+Selections will be completed by early June and applicants will be notified soon after.
 If you accept, you will be required to complete a background check.
 Payment will be accepted electronically, and an invitation to enroll in the online learning platform, Canvas, will be issued shortly after.

 How many students are accepted into each class?

 The maximum class size is 30.
-We maintain a waitlist for the upcoming year.
+We maintain a wait list for the upcoming year.

 What are the dates for the next GSEMG class?